Click the + sign to the right of the name to view their biography.

 Nicole Paiement has gained an international reputation as a conductor of contemporary music and opera.
 Her numerous recordings include many world premiere works.

-Additionally, Paiement has served as the Artistic Director of the BluePrint Project at the San Francisco Conservatory of Music (SFCM) where she has commissioned, premiered, and recorded works from many living American composers.
+Paiement has served as the Artistic Director of the BluePrint Project at the San Francisco Conservatory of Music (SFCM) where she has commissioned, premiered, and recorded works from many living American composers.
 At SFCM, she holds the Jean and Josette Deleage Distinguished Chair in New Music.
-Paiement previously served as the Director of Ensembles at the University of California – Santa Cruz (UCSC).
-In 2014, she was awarded the UCSC Eminent Professor Award.
-In 2015, she received the Edward A. Dickson Emeriti Professorship in recognition of her outstanding contributions and achievement in
+Paiement previously served as the Director of Ensembles at the University of California – Santa Cruz (UCSC), where she was awarded the UCSC Eminent Professor Award in 2014.
+She received the Edward A. Dickson Emeritus Professorship in 2015 in recognition of her outstanding contributions and achievement in artistic scholarship and teaching.

 Brian Staufenbiel, Creative Director

 Brian Staufenbiel is the creative director for Opera Parallèle where he has directed and spearheaded the conceptual designs of the company’s productions since it was founded in 2010.
 Specializing in multimedia, immersive, and interdisciplinary productions, he actively works across a wide range of artistic disciplines collaborating in film and with media designers, choreographers and dancers, circus and fabric artists, and designer fabricators.
 His progressive approach to stagecraft has garnered critical acclaim for many of the company’s productions, including Wozzeck, Orphée, Champion and Dead Man Walking.